 [abstract]Abstract: Two converging technologies have led to increased interest in the relationship between information processing in biological and distributed computational systems.
 On the one hand, we can now experimentally study biological networks at a much finer detail than ever before.
 On the other, mobile and sensor networks have become pervasive and require new algorithms to improve their robustness and handle their dynamic nature.
 In this review, we focus on the similarities and differences between information processing problems in both domains.
 We discuss the constraints that affect the communication models under which these systems operate, the trade-off between run-time and robustness, and the various algorithmic principles utilized by both domains.
 Our hope is that this review will allow researchers to identify the most promising biological and computational problems that can be studied concurrently to improve our understanding of both fields.

 S. Navlakha, C. Faloutsos, Z. Bar-Joseph.
 MassExodus: Modeling evolving networks in harsh environments.
-Data Mining and Knowledge Discovery (DAMI), 1-22.
-To appear in Proc.
-ECML/PKDD Special Issue, 2015.
+Proc. of the European Conf. on Machine Learning and Principles and Practices of Knowledge Discovery and Databases (ECML/PKDD).
+Journal version in Data Mining and Knowledge Discovery (DAMI), 29(5), 1-22, 2015.

 [abstract]Abstract: Consider networks in harsh environments, where nodes may be lost due to failure, attack, or infection -- how is the topology affected by such events?
 Can we mimic and measure the effect?
 We propose a new generative model of network evolution in dynamic and harsh environments.
 Our model can reproduce the range of topologies observed across known robust and fragile biological networks, as well as several additional transport, communication, and social networks.
 We also develop a new optimization measure to evaluate robustness based on preserving high connectivity following random or adversarial bursty node loss.
 Using this measure, we evaluate the robustness of several real-world networks and propose a new distributed algorithm to construct secure networks operating within malicious environments.